 Architecture, infrastructure, and skills challenges typically need significant improvement to enable fast, elegant recovery.
 Organizations often undertake special enterprise-level initiatives to evolve these capabilities.

 Article 1: DevOps Main Page

-Article 2: A CALMR Approach to DevOps
+Article 2: A CALMR Approach to DevOps (this page)

 Article 3: SAFe’s DevOps Practice Domains